tesshuflower/samples/policy/README.md

 ## Create multiple backup configurations

+To create multiple backup configurations you need to update the `PolicySet` placement rule

 To create multiple backup configurations you want to deploy the `PolicySet` on separate namespaces on the hub.
+In each namespace update the `PolicySet` placement binding to match the set of managed clusters you want to place the policies on.
-For example, if you want to have a backup for `pacman` on `cluster1` and a backup for `pacman` and `busybox` on `cluster2`, you can create a namespace for the two options and apply the `ConfigMap` and policies in both ( before applying the `ConfigMap` on each namespace, it should be updated to match the options for that deployment ):
+For example, if you want to have a backup for `pacman` on `cluster1` and a backup for `pacman` and `busybox` on `cluster2`:
+-  Create two namespaces and apply the `hdr-app-configmap` ConfigMap and Policies to both; before applying the `hdr-app-configmap`, update the ConfigMap properties to match the options for that cluster.
+- Update the `acm-app-backup-placement` rule on first namespace to match `cluster1` and the rule on second namespace to match `cluster2`.
+- Apply the policies on both namespaces.

 ```
 oc create ns pacman-policy